Bassett88/arkosR36S/Frequently-Asked-Questions---RG353V.md

 **For Pico-8**

-To exit the system, hit the Start button then Option then select Shutdown or hit Select+Start.
+To exit the system, hit the Start button then Option then select Shutdown or hit Select+Start. \
+If using the fake-08 emulator, you can hit R1 to change the aspect ratio of the screen.

 **For PPSSPP (PSP emulator)**